I have 3 children: My 16-year-old transgender son, my 14-year-old girl, and my 12-year-old boy who has ADHD and autism.

 Children with autism have many symptoms that need to be worked around.
 Some children refuse to eat because of texture or inability to understand that is what they need to feel full and happy.
 Some children are non-verbal and refuse any sort of eye contact.
 And other children cannot stay still no matter what they are doing.
 They may flap their arms, howl or laugh at inappropriate times, it is called stimming or stimulating, and it is not necessarily a choice.

 #10 Are You Sure?

-Going through an autism diagnosis can take months and even years, it is not as if the child simply went to the doctors one day and came home with an autism diagnosis.
-In many situations they will see multiple doctors and specialists before they are diagnosed.
+Going through an autism diagnosis can take months and even years; it is not as if the child simply went to the doctor one day and came home with an autism diagnosis.
+In many situations, they will see multiple doctors and specialists before they are diagnosed.
 So yes, when a parent tells you that their child has been diagnosed with autism, they are sure.
-Most parents wont even mention it until after they have had time to adjust and accept it.
+Most parents won't even mention it until after they have had time to adjust and accept it.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Jon on July 22, 2017:

 Yup, had someone say "You don't LOOK autistic" to me in a bar a few weeks ago.